mihaiionescu/osx-yosemite-setup-guide/sublime_text/README.md

 `$ ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl`

 Once you do that, you can open folders using `subl .` or files `subl /path/to/file/my_file`.

+In the next sections we will add Package Control and setup Sublime further.

+## Preferences

+## Package Control

+## Sublime Linter